-This resolution(s) and/or ordinance(s) was adopted and/or enacted.

-6. Receive Upcoming Public Hearing Items and Petition Status List.
+Town Council Meeting Minutes - Final October 10, 2018 6.
+Receive Upcoming Public Hearing Items and Petition Status List.
+[18-0809] This item was received as presented.
 7. Receive Annual Compliance Reports for July 1, 2017-June 30, 2018 for the Carolina North, Glen Lennox, Obey Creek, and Fire Station #2 Development Agreements.

-DISCUSSION

-8. Open the Public Hearing and Consider Enacting Amendments to Section 5-56 of the Town Code to Incorporate the Revised Flood Insurance Studies and Flood Insurance Rate Maps.

-Senior Engineer Sue Burke presented the proposed amendments to the Town's Flood Damage Prevention Ordinance.
+[18-0810] This item was received as presented.
+DISC CUSSION 8.
+Open the Public Hearing and Consider Enacting Amendments to Section 5-56 of the Town Code to Incorporate the Revised Flood Insurance Studies and Flood Insurance Rate Maps.
+[18-0811] Senior Engineer Sue Burke presented the proposed amendments to the Town's Flood Damage Prevention Ordinance.
 She gave a PowerPoint overview of the issue and explained that revised FEMA maps covered five areas that overlap with Durham and Orange Counties and two that were solely within Durham County.
 The Town was required to adopt those maps, and accompanying studies, in order to remain in the National Flood Insurance Program, she said.
 Ms. Burke explained that the consequences for not participating could include residents not being able to purchase flood insurance and lending institutions not extending federally-backed financing for properties located within special flood hazard areas.
 It could affect the Town's ability to receive federal disaster assistance, she said.
 Ms. Burke recommended that the Council enact the proposed amendments.
 A motion was made by Mayor pro tem Anderson, seconded by Council Member Bell, to close the Public Hearing.
+The motion carried by a unar vote. nimous A motion was made by Mayor pro tem Anderson, seconded by Council Member Bell, that O-5 be enacted.
 The motion carried by a unanimous vote.

-A motion was made by Mayor pro tem Anderson, seconded by Council Member Bell, that O-5 be enacted.
-The motion carried by a unanimous vote.

 9. Building Integrated Communities Project Update.

-Sarah Vinas, assistant director of Housing and Community, provided a PowerPoint overview and update on the Building Integrated Communities (BIC) project.
+[18-0812] Sarah Vinas, assistant director of Housing and Community, provided a PowerPoint overview and update on the Building Integrated Communities (BIC) project.
 She explained that BIC was a statewide, community planning initiative based at the Institute for the Study of the Americas and the Center for Global Initiatives at UNC.
 BIC helped local governments engage with foreign-born residents in order to enhance communication, improve relationships, and increase leadership and civic engagement opportunities, she said.
+Page 6 of 22